-Peter Gaskell reviews auroch-filled apocalyptic fantasy, Ben Zeitlin’s Beasts of the Southern Wild.
+Peter Gaskell reviews Beasts of the Southern Wild, Ben Zeitlin’s award-winning auroch-filled apocalyptic fantasy.

 If you’re keen on film with a strong apocalyptic theme, this is a good one to see.
 It has been showing at Chapter Arts Centre thanks to sciSCREEN who promote films featuring science-related issues.
 Hooked by the logline